 Visiting My Friend

-Leaving for Hai Long Bay, looking out over the city from the bus–you noticed that the city was completely new!
-President Johnson bombed the city into the stone age back in 1968, but now it looks like he did them a favor.
-Hanoi seems very very livable, and the climate cool.
-You don’t realize until you go there and look at the map how close these countries are to each other.
+Leaving for Hai Long Bay in the morning, one notices a city of all crisp, new concrete buildings.
+In 1968 President Johnson bombed the city into the stone age, but now it looks like he did them a favor.
+Hanoi seems very very livable.
+You don’t realize until you go to these countries and look at a map how close Thaliand and other countries are to each other in South East Asia, each with its own language, traditions, and food!
+It was really a priviledge to travel around this region.

 Vietnamese People not Hostile to Americans

-After I boarded I noticed the seats reclined somewhat suspiciously into a sleeping position and I thought that was strange.
+After boarding the bus I noticed the seats seemed to have a never-before-witnessed feature, that is they somewhat suspiciously turned into a prone position.
+I thought that was strange and it was the first sign of my misunderstanding.
 So I asked people about the time it took to get to Saigon and they said “twenty-four hours”.
 What a surprise!
-Outside of Saigon, about 4 hours, we blew a tire and the bus had to stop, conveniently, at a road-side beverage stand.
-We all sat there innocently enough, but somehow the owner somehow could tell I was American.
-That was interesting because there were also Australians and Canadians sitting around.
+I was off by 12 hours!
+The journey was relatively uneventful, however about 4 hours outside of Saigon, we blew a tire; the bus had to stop.
+Conveniently we found a road-side beverage stand right where the tire blew!
+It was all so innocent, sitting there drinking ice tea.
+There was a full bus load of Australians and other Europeans.
+Somehow the owner somehow could tell I was American.

 Are You American?

 “Are you American” he asked?
 He was very happy to see me and quite generously offered me his sister–which was a nice gesture!
-Of course I wanted to be politically correct and so I didn’t say a word, but she was too old anyway!
-Let’s be real!
-Sitting there with thirty people the best response was no response so after a few awkward moments he became embarrassed and realized that he should not have said that.
-Thereupon he hopped on his scooter and took off down the road!
+Of course I wanted to be politically correct and so I didn’t say a word, but I couldn’t help but wonder what the reaction of the group would be if I did!
+Sitting there with thirty people the best response was no response!
+So after a few awkward moments he realized that this was not a good idea, became embarrassed and hopped on his scooter, taking off down the road!
 Good move.
-I did appreciate the offer.
-His wife and daughters had wonderful dispositions by the way.
-The whole family worked together and was very happy to see a bus load of tourists stop off and at their road-side stand.
+I really did appreciate the offer though it wasn’t politically correct!
+His wife and daughters had wonderful dispositions as they poured the beverages.
+They were very happy to see a bus load of tourists stop off at their road-side stand; it must have been desolate before we got there.
+Anyway thirty or forty people was manna from heaven.

 Hanoi to Hai Long Bay

-From Hanoi it is several hours by bus to Hai Long Bay; and I really didn’t know what to expect with this excursion.
-There was a huge fleet of these wooden pleasure yachts which myself and 8 other people boarded –an unforgettable cruise for two days–the boat being very comfortable and the food excellent.
-We sat down at a beautiful table on the back deck and a Swedish guy said– as a woman rowed up in a boat to ply her items, “my heart bleeds for these people”.
+From Hanoi it is several hours by bus to Hai Long Bay; and there is no hint of what your experience will be as you board the bus in Hanoi.
+There was a huge fleet of wooden pleasure yachts which I and 8 other people boarded for an unforgettable two day cruise–the boat being very comfortable and the food excellent.
+We sat down at a beautiful table on the back deck and a Swedish guy remarked to me– as a woman rowed up in a boat to ply her items, “my heart bleeds for these people”.
 Swedes are usually very kind people and he was no exception.
 But she was having fun and the job was easy.
+Having a European heritage we always feel advantaged towards other groups of peoples, but my experience tells us every culture has it’s uniqueness and quality.

 Cruising Among the Mountains

-We cruised on a one hundred foot wooded ship among the huge vertical mountains for the day and then a sumptuous meal was served in the moonlight so it surpassed by expectations by a mile.
+For two days we cruised around on a one hundred foot wooded ship among the huge vertical mountains with sumptuous meals served in the moonlight, surpassing all expectations.
 Very memorable.
-Two days later I was back in Hanoi and barely made it to the train station.
-It was my first experience in a sleeper car, the kind Cary Grant had some famous movie scenes in.
-Thirty miles from China and the northern most part of Vietnam, we arrived at 6:00 AM in the morning.
+Two days later I was back in Hanoi and at the train station for another adventure.
+This was to be my first experience in a sleeper car–the kind Cary Grant had some famous movie scenes in with Eva Marie Saint.
+The destination was thirty miles from China and in the northern most part of Vietnam.
+Arrival was 6:00 AM in the morning.

-Sapa is an independent state (I guess), tribal as opposed to cosmopolitan, made up of the Red Dao and Black Hmong, who are always dressed in tribal colors and hand-made tribal clothes.
-Tourists out for a innocent walk are generally encircled by about 8-9 tribal members who sell souvenirs–doing everything possible to ensure that you will buy something from them.
-In the end, you feel obligated to do just that.
-The crowd things as you walk around to one or two very persistent ladies.
-The woman who trailed me up the side of a hill with a wicker basket on her back didn’t reveal that she had an infant in the sack!
+This is a town where everybody dresses in traditional clothing, which is quite colorful.
+In fact the colors denote their tribal affiliations.
+It is common practice for the young women to marry young, some having several children by the age of twenty.
+The two main tribes are the Red Dao and Black Hmong.
+Nowadays they make their money from tourism.
+Tourists out for a innocent walk are generally encircled by about 8-9 tribal members doing everything possible to ensure that you will buy something from them in a friendly but very persistent way.
+In the end, you feel obligated to do buy something from them.
+The crowd of hawkers thins out as you walk around for an hour or two– with one or two very persistent ladies remaining.
+The woman who trailed me up the side of a hill with a wicker basket on her back didn’t reveal the infant in the sack!
 He popped his head out well into the tour.
-It was funny!
+It was quite a surprise!

 All have babies

-As usual everywhere in Asia, the young women all have babies.
-It is such a natural feeling I get around young mothers with babies, something completely foreign to my life in the United States– I never got that feeling in America–so many career minded women you forget your real purpose in life.
+It is such a natural feeling about life one gets here.
+Young mothers with babies–something completely foreign to my life in the United States– I never got that feeling in America–so many career minded women.
 It was a place I would like to return to someday.
 For more up-to-date information check out: https://asianwaytravel.com/tour/vietnam-tour/